Last updated October 2018

 If having used the online form you’d then like to make an appointment with one of our lawyers, Settify will provide us with your name, contact details and date of birth, and your partner’s name, contact details and date of birth, so we can verify whether we can act for you.
 If we can’t act for you, then Settify will not supply us with any further personal information you have provided.

 If we have no conflict and are able to act for you, Settify will provide us with the balance of the personal information you entered via the online form.

-You can access your personal information subject to certain limitations under the Australian Privacy Law.
-If you would like to access or update your personal information, please contact us on the details set out below.
+You can access your personal information subject to certain limitations under the Australian Privacy Laws.
+If you would like to access or update your personal information, please contact us using the details set out below.
 In most cases, a summary of your personal information is available free of charge.

 We encourage you to contact us to update your personal information to ensure it is accurate, current and complete.
 We will take reasonable steps to process your request.

 To protect all personal information held by us, we may require you to confirm your identity before access to your personal information is granted.
 If necessary, reasonable costs may be charged to you in accessing your personal information, subject always to the Australian Privacy Laws.

 USING OTHER SITES